-On OSHA’s website is a ticker listing the names of the men and women who were recently killed while doing their jobs.
-Out of the more than 4,500 workers who died at work last year, one in five of them were killed on a construction site.
+On OSHA’s website is a ticker listing the names of the men and women who died while doing their jobs.
+Out of the more than 4,500 workers who were killed at work in 2016, one in five of them died on a construction site.
 It’s a grim reminder that faulty safety processes can be deadly.
 Also at stake: your company’s reputation, costly schedule delays, higher insurance rates, and expensive litigation.

 If you’re a superintendent who is spread too thin or a painter who’s rushed and behind schedule, the lines between what is safe and risky can get blurred.
 What safety experts know for sure is that most, if not all, construction accidents can be prevented.

 You can start looking within your company, regardless of your size, to help you achieve a zero-incident jobsite.
 Here are some proven steps that will help you get there.

 The more direct participation from the people at the top, the higher the chances of reducing accidents, studies have shown.
 The idea behind this approach is that when senior leadership–– the CEO or owner/contractor––directly communicates his or her safety expectations to all employees, this establishes personal accountability throughout the company.

 “When every employee for every project understands that there’s no daylight between your safety expectations and their accountability, it eliminates a lot of excuses from people who are not conforming,” said Greg Sizemore, vice president of health, safety environment and workforce development at Associated Builders and Contractors, Inc.

 There is another thing that happens when leadership drives the safety culture: your workers are empowered to be a part of the safety process and look out for each other.

 “They don’t take what Joey’s saying as snitching,” explained Sizemore.
 “He’s now empowered to walk to someone and tell them, ‘I’m looking out for you, not because I’m smarter, but because I genuinely care what happens to you.’”

 Site Safety Committee